Q: Does Minnesota have a supplemental application?

 Q: Is there an expiration date on coursework?

 A: Yes, required science and math courses need to be taken within ten years of application.
-For this current admission cycle (fall 2015), required science and math courses taken prior to Fall 2004 will not be considered for admission.
+For this current application cycle (fall 2015), required science and math courses taken prior to fall 2005 will not be considered for admission.
 There is no expiration on courses used in meeting the English or liberal education requirements.

 Q: How do I know if my GRE scores have been received?